Why Do Dogs Pant?

 It’s not just to keep cool 😅

 It’s not that unusual to see a dog panting, especially on a hot summer day.
+But, why do dogs pant, exactly?

-But if it seems like your dog’s panting for no reason or if he’s doing it too much, there might be an actual problem.
+If it seems like your dog’s panting for no reason or if he’s doing it too much, there might be an actual problem.

-The Dodo spoke to Dr. Sarah Wooten, a veterinary journalist and veterinarian with Pumpkin Pet Insurance, to find out why dogs pant and when you should be worried.
+We spoke to Dr. Sarah Wooten, a veterinary journalist and veterinarian with Pumpkin Pet Insurance, to find out why dogs pant and when you should be worried.

 “Dogs pant to cool themselves,” Dr. Wooten told The Dodo.
 “Pain from anywhere in the body, nausea and stress are three common medical reasons why dogs will pant.
 Other medical conditions that can cause increased panting include Cushing’s syndrome; respiratory problems, such as laryngeal paralysis or pneumonia; poisoning; heart disease; and eclampsia (milk fever).”